 Indigenous Partnerships –Indigenous people and communities are active maple syrup producers in northern Ontario and there is much potential for further activity.
 The project would collaborate with First Nation communities and organizations to identify projects that are in planning, underway or are scaling up that can be accelerated to expand production and adopt new technologies.

 Workshops and Tours –The project will provide opportunities for businesses and organizations to learn new skills and exchange knowledge.
 RAIN will support producer-led workshops in Algoma and Algonquin that will encourage partnerships, technology adoption and mentorship between producers, entrepreneurs, Indigenous communities and companies.
-Workshops will encourage adoption of technologies and will include hands-on activities.
-RAIN and OMSPA will coordinate a tour (charter bus) for producers to travel to Quebec (tentatively May 2020) to visit maple open houses, syrup/sap/water bottling facilities, R&D facilities and manufacturers.
+Workshops will encourage the adoption of technologies and will include hands-on activities.

-Producers that are interested in receiving more information about these activities can contact David Thompson, RAIN Project Coordinator 705-942-7927 x3027 email@example.com
+Producers that are interested in receiving more information about these activities can contact David Thompson, RAIN Manager 705-942-7927 x3027 email@example.com

 Best Management Practices